 Highlight: Powerful features, highly customizable

-💲 Price: $49.99 (free 30-day trial)
+💲 Price: $49.99 (trial available)

-BusyCal is a powerful and highly customizable calendar app for Mac, packed with features like customizable views, integrated to-do lists, travel time, weather overlays, and natural language input.
+BusyCal is a powerful and highly customizable calendar app for Mac, with features like flexible views, integrated to-do lists, travel time, weather overlays, and natural language input.
 It’s designed for users who need a robust tool to manage complex schedules and multiple calendars.
-While it has a steeper learning curve than simpler options, BusyCal’s flexibility and extensive features make it a great choice for power users and productivity enthusiasts.

-4. Notion Calendar
+6. Notion Calendar

-🥇 Best for: All-in-one workspace users
+🥇 Best for: Notion-first planners

 👉 Learn more: 2sync vs. Notion Calendar: Differences and Limitations